Bangor University Concordat Action Plan

 The 2008 Concordat to Support the Career Development of Researchers is an agreement between the funders and employers of researchers in the UK which sets out the expectations and responsibilities of researchers, their managers, employers and funders in relation to principles of researcher’s career development.
 The Concordat principles can be found here.

-The group reports to the Human Resources Task Group, the University Research Strategy Task Group and the Teaching and Learning Task Group.
-College representatives report to the College Research Committees.
+This Group also consults with and reports to the Human Resources Task Group, the University Research Strategy Task Group and through those Task Groups to the University Executive.
 Information regarding the membership, terms of reference and objectives of this group can be found here.

 The Group is also responsible for reviewing the on-going progress of the University’s Concordat Action Plan and reviewed the feedback from the CROS and PIRLS surveys in 2013 and 2015.
 The Group also has an advisory role for many researcher development activities in the University such as the content of the University’s Researcher Development Programmes